dfelinto/blender-manual/manual/editors/uv/selecting.rst

    :class: refbox

    :Mode:      Edit Mode
-   :Hotkey:    :kbd:`Alt-LMB`, or :kbd:`Shift-Alt-LMB` for modifying existing selection.
+   :Shortcut:  :kbd:`Alt-LMB`, or :kbd:`Shift-Alt-LMB` for modifying existing selection.

 Holding :kbd:`Alt` while selecting a UV component selects a loop of edges that are connected in a line end-to-end, passing through the edge under the mouse pointer.